I Am The CEO, If I Want It Done, I’ll Just Say So! … What to do when the levers of power are not attached to anything

 Research and experience show that investing in the following key leadership competencies are most critical for success:

-Leaders who are effective in these competencies have the strengths required to lead the organization for years to come.
+Leaders who are influential in these competencies have the strength to lead the organization for years.

-Organizations whose leaders struggle in these areas are domed to remain irrelevant and ineffective.
+Organizations whose leaders struggle in these areas are doomed to remain irrelevant and ineffective.

 The Solution?

-The gap between the current an organization’s leadership bench strength and what its future leadership demands are as a severe liability as failing to manage any other risk.
+The gap between the current organization’s leadership bench strength and what its future leadership demands is as severe a liability as failing to manage any other risk.

 I recommended that my client take both a strategic and a tactical approach to align the development of managers with organizational objectives.

-Strategically, they need to invest in developing leadership competencies and development programs and hiring tools and processes.
+Strategically, they must invest in developing leadership competencies development programs and hiring tools and processes.

-Tactically, they must develop mentoring and coaching supports required to close the skill gaps in each critical leadership competency.
+Tactically, they must develop mentoring and coaching support to close the skill gaps in each critical leadership competency.

 The Single Most Important Thing To Do?

-There is a Japanese term called Gemba (現場) meaning “the actual place.” … In business, Gemba refers to the place where value is created; in manufacturing the Gemba is the factory floor.
+There is a Japanese term called Gemba (現場), meaning “the actual place.”… In business, Gemba refers to where value is created; in manufacturing, the Gemba is the factory floor.

-The CEO needs to see and be seen in the places where value is created.
-The gas plant, the control room and, yes, even the accounting and IT departments.
+The CEO needs to see and be seen where value is created—the gas plant, the control room and, yes, even the accounting and IT departments.

-He needs to ask good questions to hear and see what is going on and to ensure his messages are being communicated throughout his company.
+He needs to ask good questions to hear and see what is going on and ensure his messages are communicated throughout his company.

 He needs to paint the picture of his vision so everyone can see it.